rybalkinsd/notes/jpoint_2017/readme.md

   - load balancing
   - client side load balancing

-From tools to test and maintain misriservices I should mention:
+From tools to test and maintain microservices I should mention:
   - Vegeta - a tool for performance and stability testing
   - Ansible - configuration manager